ryakad/flask-skeleton/readme.md

 ./bin/manage.py scripts make scripts
 ```

-> For more information on any part of this project please see the source code
-> that was distributed with this readme file.

 License
 -------

 This project is licensed under the MIT license located in the file
 `license.txt` that was distributed with this source.

+> For additional insight into any part of this project please see the source
+> code that was distributed with this readme file.